This is a guest post from Stacy B Miller, who’s going to give you some important information about retirees and

 First: The Cost Of Healthcare Is Increasing Even When There Is Low Inflation

 So the seniors were deeply affected due to this.
 As per the reports of the Centres for Medicare and Medicaid Services, senior people spend 3 times more than a working adult and 5 times more than children on healthcare.
 On average, elderly people spend $18,424 on healthcare annually.

 Second: Retirees Tend To Spend More In The First 2 Years After Retirement

 Healthcare is a genuine expense.
 Retirees can’t ignore it.
 But what about the other expenses?
-Traveling and housing expenses eat up a significant amount of retirees’ expenses due to lifestyle inflation.
+Travelling and housing expenses eat up a significant amount of retirees’ expenses due to lifestyle inflation.